-People who struggle with addiction to opioid drugs, from Percocet to heroin, are targets for Imodium abuse.
-These individuals primarily begin taking Imodium as a method of home detox, because Imodium eases many symptoms of narcotic withdrawal.
-Opioid drugs lead to constipation, so one of the most common withdrawal symptoms when a person begins to detox from these substances is diarrhea.
+People who struggle with addiction to opioid drugs, from Percocet to heroin, are at risk of abusing Imodium.
+These individuals primarily begin taking Imodium to ease symptoms of narcotic withdrawal.
+Opioid drugs lead to constipation, so one common withdrawal symptom when a person begins to detox from opioids is diarrhea.

 Withdrawing from narcotics is not typically dangerous, although no one should undergo this process without the oversight of a medical professional.
 Doctors can help with tapering people off the drugs, prescribing medications to ease withdrawal, and overseeing the process to ensure safety throughout withdrawal.
 People who attempt to withdraw from opioid drugs alone put themselves at risk of relapsing, which can lead to overdose.

-In the case of Imodium abuse, people who use this substance to detox from opioid addiction often end up abusing Imodium instead.
+People who use Imodium to detox from opioid addiction often end up abusing Imodium instead.
 In addition, those who attempt to detox on their own often relapse to the original opioid abuse, and they are then at increased risk of overdose due to their decreased tolerance.

 How Does Imodium Abuse Start?

-There have been very few issues with Imodium until the opioid epidemic in the US peaked.
-In 2014, there were close to 19,000 deaths involving prescription narcotics, according to the Centers for Disease Control, which amounts to 52 deaths per day.
-That number increased from 16,000 deaths in 2013.
-Even with increasing federal and state controls around oxycodone and hydrocodone medication prescriptions, heroin is a relatively cheap illicit drug in the US, and many people who can no longer access prescription painkillers may turn to heroin.
-There has also been an increase in methadone and buprenorphine abuse, although these medications are designed to help people struggling with opioid addiction reduce their physical dependence on these substances.
-Since loperamide is a partial opioid agonist, people who struggle with addiction to this type of chemical are at a higher risk of abusing this substance too.
+There have been very few issues with Imodium abuse until the opioid epidemic in the US developed.
+In 2016, there were 32,445 deaths involving prescription opioids, according to the Centers for Disease Control, which amounts to an average of almost 89 deaths per day.
+That number increased from 22,598 deaths in 2015.
+Even with increasing federal and state controls around opioid prescriptions, heroin is a relatively cheap illicit drug in the US, and many people who can no longer access prescription painkillers may turn to heroin.
+Since loperamide binds to opioid receptors, people who struggle with addiction to opioids are at a higher risk of abusing this substance too.

-A report published in the Annals of Emergency Medicine attempted to track the root of the recent Imodium abuse problem.
-According to the report, there was a tenfold increase in web forum postings between 2010 and 2011 discussing abuse of Imodium.
-Researchers reported that 70 percent of the postings recommended Imodium as a home remedy to take the edge off opioid withdrawal; however, 25 percent discussed ways to abuse Imodium to get high.
-Between 2011 and 2014, there was a 71 percent increase in the number of calls to US poison control centers involving Imodium abuse or overdose.
+A report published in the Annals of Emergency Medicine stated that there was a tenfold increase in online forum posts between 2010 and 2011 discussing abuse of Imodium.
+Researchers reported that about 70 percent of the posts talked about Imodium as a home remedy to alleviate opioid withdrawal symptoms.
+However, around 25 percent of posts discussed abusing Imodium to get high.
+Between 2011 and 2014, there was a 71 percent increase in the number of calls to US poison control centers involving loperamide abuse or misuse.